India : Safety by CityIndia - safety as a country

 Car and motorbike accidents are one of the biggest causes of injury, so avoid driving and pay attention when crossing the street as a pedestrian, since traffic conditions are chaotic.

 - Visas - Your visa and passport need to be valid during your stay in India and make sure that you have the right visa for your travel.
 Once you are at the airport, the expiry date of your visa will be handwritten by an Immigration Officer.

 - Currency - The official currency in India is the Rupee.
-When you decide to exchange money in India, banks, post offices and hotel, as well as the airports will offer you the best currency exchange rate and there you do not need to be afraid of possible fake money.
+When you decide to exchange money in India, banks, post offices, and hotels, as well as the airports will offer you the best currency exchange rate and there you do not need to be afraid of possible fake money.

 - Weather - Mild winters, hot summers and a monsoon season are characteristic for Agra.
-The best part of the year to visit India is winter, since the weather is the most convenient then.
+The best part of the year to visit India is in winter since the weather is the most convenient then.

-- Airports - There are several major international airports in India, but the closest to Agra are Kempegowda International Airport and Agra's Kheria Airport, which is both is a military airbase and public airport, 7 km away from the center of the city.
+- Airports - There are several major international airports in India, but the closest to Agra is Kempegowda International Airport and Agra's Kheria Airport, which is both is a military airbase and a public airport, 7 km away from the center of the city.